cybertraining-dsc/fa20-523-307/project/project.md

 {{% pageinfo %}}

 ## Abstract
-Finacial markets can be unpredictive as is but this unpredictability is increased by one man's Twitter account, President Trump.
+Financial markets can be unpredictable as is but this unpredictability is increased by one man's Twitter account, President Trump.
 My goal is to use Twitter and finance datasets to see how these tweets affect the market.

 Contents